 Every business has the same goal: improving the bottom line by acquiring and retaining more customers, increasing average order volume from those customers, and reducing cost.
 Despite sharing the same ultimate goals for their business, businesses approach achieving those goals in very different ways because every business must have a unique competitive advantage that’s sustainable over time to meet the needs of their target market.
 Being the same as everyone else or trying to be everything to everyone are strategies doomed to failure.
 Starting and running a successful business means you must figure out what your company stands for and translate that system of values to your target market.
 Your company identity inspires your customers and employees to build a successful organization that reaches its goals.
 We call this building a brand and it’s critically important to build a brand that works in motivating customers and employees, then translating that brand into messaging that adapts to environmental changes over time.
 Building a brand from scratch is both exciting and challenging.

-Why work on building a brand?
+Why work to build a brand?

 A brand is one of the most important assets owned by a business as your brand translates into a host of attitudes, beliefs, and, ultimately, behaviors related to consumers and employees alike.
 In marketing, we talk about brands as a hologram containing the physical product (tangible good or intangible service) but also contains the brand image, a host of tangential elements including attitudes such as trust, reputation, values like sustainability, and behaviors related to the brand such as loyalty.